 - Rosenholm skole friområde

 - Bøler skolebane

-Ice skating on the frozen sea and frozen lakes in Oslo
+Outdoor ice skating on the frozen sea and frozen lakes in Oslo

-Some of the top locations for ice skating in the Oslo area in the wild are (only in the safe conditions, see below):
+Some of the top locations for ice skating in the Oslo area in the wild are (only in safe conditions, see below):

 - Fjord water between Sandvika and Fornebu (NOT the whole area)

-Ice skating on the frozen sea and frozen lakes in Norway – safety
+Outdoor ice skating on the frozen sea and frozen lakes in Norway – safety